nycmeshnet/nycmeshnet.github.io/blog/_posts/2017-02-17-install-info.md

 ***Equipment needed***-

-We supply the LiteBeam, antenna mount (if needed), ethernet, ethernet switch (if needed) and indoor router for
+We supply the LiteBeam, antenna mount (if needed), ethernet, ethernet switch (if needed) and indoor router.

-The equipment is $110, and the install is $50 (paid to an independent installer)
+The total for the equipment is [$110](https://nycmesh.net/donate/), and the install is $50 (paid to an independent installer).

-The total is $160/per apartment due on the day of the install, or you can ask about a monthly subscription.
+$160 per apartment is due on the day of the install, or you can ask about a monthly subscription.

 **Other install types-**